All Episodes

 For example, CNN is not a news network.

-They were going to boycott Georgia because by the religious freedom bill.
+They were going to boycott Georgia because by the religious freedom bill, news network is in the position of telling or influencing political decisions.

 Because they're afraid.

-It's it's a totally defensive, fearful posture.
+It's a totally defensive, fearful posture.

 No, no, no.